 Once the Federal Stafford Loan paperwork is complete, the amount is listed as “pending financial aid” on the billing statement.
 Depending on the lender of the loan, there may be an origination fee deducted from the disbursement.
 To verify the status of your student’s financial aid paperwork contact Financial Aid at 607-431-4130.
 You also may email firstname.lastname@example.org.

 Q: Do I need to buy the College’s Student Health Insurance coverage?

 A: Hartwick College requires all students to have health insurance coverage.
 For students who are U.S. citizens and covered under their own or a family policy, Hartwick College Health Insurance is optional.
 If the student has no family insurance coverage, they are required to purchase the Twelve-Month Hartwick College Health Insurance.
 International students are required to purchase the Twelve-Month Hartwick Health Insurance.
 Health Insurance Coverage Details

 Q: How do I decline the Hartwick College Health Insurance coverage?

 A: Your student will remain enrolled in the Hartwick College Health Insurance until the Office of Student Accounts has received written notification that the student has other insurance coverage.
 The form to decline coverage is online and is available here.
-The form must be submitted by August 5, 2016.
+The form must be submitted by August 5th each year.
 After this deadline, the Hartwick College Health Insurance Coverage will be closed to adjustments and the school’s insurance charge will remain on the student’s billing statement.
 The Health Insurance Election form must be submitted each year of attendance.

 Q: How are students paid for working on campus?